lfoppiano/structure-vision/README.md

 pip install -r requirements
 ```

+**NOTE
-**NOTE**: Till this component will not be released, install it in the following way
+**: Till this component will not be released, install it in the following way (if you don't have access, you can ask me lucanoro AT duck.com)

 ```shell
 pip install -e git+https://github.com/lfoppiano/streamlit-pdf-viewer